Patent No. D684,628 S

-If one ball is pulled back and is let go, it strikes the first ball in the series and comes to nearly a dead stop.
-The ball on the opposite side acquires most of the energy and almost instantly swings in an arc almost as high as the release height of the first ball.
-This shows that the last ball receives most of the energy and momentum that was in the first ball.
-The impact produces a shock wave that propagates through the intermediate balls.
+If one sphere is pulled back and is let go, it strikes the first sphere in the series and comes to nearly a dead stop.
+The sphere on the opposite side acquires most of the energy and almost instantly swings in an arc almost as high as the release height of the first sphere.
+This shows that the last sphere receives most of the energy and momentum that was in the first sphere.
+The impact produces a shock wave that propagates through the intermediate spheres.
 Any efficiently elastic material such as steel will do this as long as the kinetic energy is temporarily stored as potential energy in the compression of the material rather than being lost as heat.

 Our cradle parts are machined here in the USA with laser precision.
 Precision parts equal precision swings that are fluid and smooth.
 Each cradle is hand assembled and tuned for optimal motion.

 Stainless steel, countersink hex socket screws hold the frames tightly to ensure a stable platform.